opencv/opencv/modules/core/doc/basic_structures.rst

     Removes elements from the bottom of the matrix.

-    :param nelems: The number of rows removed.
+    :param nelems: The number of removed rows.
 If it is greater than the total number of rows, an exception is thrown.

 The method removes one or more rows from the bottom of the matrix.